-The festival begins with an award screening and celebration on the evening of Friday October 8th October in Ipswich.
-The award evening will be followed by screenings featuring the nominated films from the awards categories on Saturday and Sunday, with workshops and talks by respected industry specialists.
-The whole event will offer an informal, social environment in which to celebrate the very best short films from around the world and shine a spotlight on local filmmakers.
+The festival host is Ipswich Film Theatre, both in their building and online on IFT at Home.
+The event begins with an award screening and celebration on the evening of Friday October 8th October followed by screenings featuring the nominated films from the awards categories on Saturday and Sunday, with workshops and talks by respected industry specialists.
+The whole event will offer an environment in which to celebrate the very best short films from around the world and shine a spotlight on local filmmakers.

-Judges in our first year include Ryan Gander, Sophie Fiennes, David Morrissey, Gillies MacKinnon, Kate Muir, Vanessa Engle and local award winning directors Richard Prendergast and Christopher Andrews.
+Judges in our first year include Ryan Gander, Sophie Fiennes, Henry Blake, David Morrissey, Gillies MacKinnon, Kate Muir, Vanessa Engle and local award winning directors Richard Prendergast and Christopher Andrews.

 We believe that short films are the future, this means that we are looking for potential.
 We are looking for films that experiment, push boundaries, tell a story you haven't heard before and do so in a way that captivates the audience.
 We are not just looking for highly polished, big budget productions, we want to celebrate all filmmakers, regardless of their access to resources.